aled1027/notes.alexledger.net/content/posts/doing-a-group-by-on-datadog-logs.md

 I had some queries that were timing out, which meant that `request_started` was being logged by `request_finished` wasn't.
 As far as I can tell, datadog doesn't support group by or queries like this, so I exported the data to a CSV and queried it directly.

 1. Go to datadog logs and add the query and time range.
 My query was `service:odyn-prod @event:request_*`.
-2. Click Download as CSV.
+2. Dump the logs: click Download as CSV.
 I download about 60k rows and it took <90 seconds.
 3. I wanted to use datasette, so I converted the csv into a sqlite database: `sqlite-utils insert data.db data data.csv --csv`
 4. I opened the database with datasette: `datasette data.db`
 5. I ran this query: